 3.2.1.
 The diagnostic Services (field works) at all the MGP facilities specified in Appendix 1 to this Contract ‘Prices for the Pipeline Diagnostic Services’ shall be provided according to the Service Provision Schedule (the ‘Schedule’) but no later than by 14 September 2018.
 On completion of the diagnostic Services at each facility, the Contractor shall prepare and submit to the Customer the Service Transfer and Acceptance Certificate for signature.

 3.2.2.
-On completion of the Services referred to in Clause 3.2.1 at each facility, the Contractor shall prepare and submit to the Customer a preliminary report in an electronic format (licenced program selected by the Contractor and MS Excel format), enabling to evaluate the collected information about the technical condition of the MGP with the information about the most dangerous defects – no later than within 20 days after completion of the Services referred to in Clause 3.2.1.
+On completion of the Services referred to in Clause 3.2.1 at each facility, the Contractor shall prepare and submit to the Customer a preliminary report in an electronic format (licenced program selected by the Contractor or MS Excel format), enabling to evaluate the collected information about the technical condition of the MGP with the information about the most dangerous defects – no later than within 20 days after completion of the Services referred to in Clause 3.2.1.

-3.2.3. the Contractor shall prepare and submit to the Customer a final report on the Services provided at each facility in writing (hardcopy format) in 2 copies and in an electronic format (licenced program selected by the Contractor and MS Excel format) recorded in an HDD, with the detailed analysis of all defects – no later than within 30 days after completion of the Services referred to in Clause 3.2.1.
+3.2.3. the Contractor shall prepare and submit to the Customer a final report on the Services provided at each facility in writing (hardcopy format) in 2 copies and in an electronic format (licenced program selected by the Contractor and MS Excel format) recorded in an HDD, with the detailed analysis of all defects – no later than within 40 days after completion of the Services referred to in Clause 3.2.1.

 3.2.4.
-The final report for a facility shall establish/specify, inter alia:
+The final report for a facility shall specify, inter alia:

 - the spatial position of the MGP having regard to the terrain (cartography);

-- the source data and the technical support software designed for the information analysis and verification of source data.
+- The technical software designed for the information, the technical equipment used and the analysis of source data (magnetic field measurement data).

 3.2.5.
 The Contractor shall submit all the documents including certificates and technical documentation in English or Lithuanian.